Xtra-Computing/ThunderGP/docs/scheduling.md

     * ***E***: the number of edges in this sub-partition

 * Sample some sub-partitions from the dataset, and get the real execution time in single compute unit.
-* Polynomial model is choosed to  represent this model,  we start fit the model parameters from high order polynomial, and iterativly decrease the order to find the best order.
+* Polynomial model is choosed to  represent this model,  we start fit the model parameters from high order polynomial, and iterativly decrease the order to find the best fitting and estimation.

 The result shows that this scheduling scheme have significant improvement on real graph dataset, comparing with the unbalanced order.
 For Twitter-SoC dataset it have near **55%** throughput improvement and **21%** for Livejournal.